 Which design aspects and differences between apartments and condos stand out the most to you?
 We would love to hear your thoughts!

 If your construction team is working on apartment design but stuck on the details, contact KEPHART.
-We can help you build an apartment community that has all the features renters are looking for!
+We can help you build an apartment community with all the features renters want!